axsuul/sublime-toggle-rspec-focus/README.md

 ## Installation

-Using [Package Control](https://packagecontrol.io/packages/Toggle%20RSpec%20Focus), look for **Toggle RSpec Focus** to install it.
-You may need to restart Sublime.
+Use [Package Control](https://packagecontrol.io/packages/Toggle%20RSpec%20Focus) to install.
+You may need to restart Sublime Text!

 ## Usage